ubermag/discretisedfield/README.md

     python3 --version

-If you are on Linux, most probably you already have Python.
+If you are on Linux, it is likely that you already have Python installed.
 However, on MacOS and Windows, this is usually not the case.
-If you do not have Python 3.5 or higher on your machine, we strongly recommend installing [Anaconda](https://www.anaconda.com/) Python distribution.
+If you do not have Python 3.5 or higher on your machine, we strongly recommend installing the [Anaconda](https://www.anaconda.com/) Python distribution.
 [Download Anaconda](https://www.anaconda.com/download) for your operating system and follow instructions on the download page.
 Further information about installing Anaconda can be found [here](https://conda.io/docs/user-guide/install/download.html).

 #### `pip`